FuelLabs/fuel-indexer/docs/src/database/types.md

 }
 ```

-Your subsequenty GraphQL schema would resemble:
+Our GraphQL schema should resemble:

 ```code
 type Event {